schellingerhout/schellingerhout.github.io/_posts/2019-02-14-datatransmission2.md

 *Note:* If you are interested in how dynamic arrays know the element count and number of references look at `TDynArrayRec` in `system.pas`.
 This record is stored right before the first element of the array.
 {: .notice}

+Dynamic arrays are one of a few types (strings and interfaces) being the other two that are automatically initialized to nil.

 One last note on dynamic arrays.
 Since a dynamic array is simply a pointer to an array, it should not be a surprise that `SizeOf(LDynamicArray)` for any dynamic array is always `SizeOf(Pointer)`.

 ### Records with Variable Length Arrays ###